pingidentity/terraform-provider-pingone/docs/resources/agreement_localization.md

 ### Required

-- `agreement_id` (String) A string that specifies the UUID that identifies the agreement ID to associate the localization to.
+- `agreement_id` (String) The ID of the agreement to associate the agreement localization with.
 - `display_name` (String) A string used as the title of the agreement for the language presented to the user.
-- `environment_id` (String) The ID of the environment to associate the agreement with.
+- `environment_id` (String) The ID of the environment to associate the agreement localization with.
-- `language_id` (String) A string that specifies the UUID that identifies the language ID of the agreement localization.
+- `language_id` (String) The ID of the language in the PingOne environment that the localization applies to.

 ### Optional